Easy PDF viewer integration

 How to enable the native Chrome PDF viewer.

 The most common reasons come down to productivity and functionality.
-The Chrome PDF viewer doesn’t have as many features as the Acrobat extension for Chrome.
+While Chrome’s built-in PDF viewer offers users a convenient way to quickly view PDF files, the Chrome PDF viewer doesn’t have as many features as the Acrobat extension for Chrome.

-You might want to disable the native viewer to opt into the more full-featured version.
+You might also want to disable the native viewer to opt into a more full-featured version of PDF software that the Chrome PDF viewer would block.
 In that case, downloading PDFs directly to your device, rather than opening them in a browser first, allows you to work with them directly in Acrobat, accessing all of its many features.